1Password/vault-plugin-secrets-onepassword/README.md

 ### Plugin Configuration

-In order to configure your plugin to access the 1Password Connect API, create a configuration json file:
+In order to configure your plugin to access the 1Password Connect API, create a configuration json file.
+The value for `host_address_of_1Password_Connect_API` should be prefixed by http/https:

 ```json
 {